 No matter who you are, or what form the abuse is taking we know that it is extremely difficult to come forward and talk about what’s happening.

-But there is help available, whether you decide to speak to the police or contact one of the many organisations that are out there ready and waiting to help.
+Even if you decide not to speak to the police about what has been happening there are many organisations ready and waiting to help.

-It may seem daunting, and you may not know what to expect but here is a brief introduction to some of the people and organisations you may come into contact with:
+It may seem daunting, and you may not know what to expect.
+Here is a brief introduction to some of the people and organisations you may come into contact with:

 Dawn works for Next Link, a domestic abuse support service.
-Here she explains how to get in touch and how they can support you and your family.
+She explains how to get in touch and the support they can offer.

 Alecto is a Neighbourhood Sergeant for Avon and Somerset Police.
 She explains what happens when you report domestic abuse to the Police.